DanSleeman/PMC_Automation_Tools/README.md

 ### get_to_update

-Takes a `UXDataSourceResponse` object to update the attributes to match what was returned.
+Adjusts the attribute types to match the expected types of the data source.

 This is useful for required fields from a data source which would be changed if you don't provide the input.